amatgil/Fractals/README.md

 ## Introduction

 The [Koch Snowflake](https://en.wikipedia.org/wiki/Koch_snowflake) is a fractal named after Helge von Koch.
 It is formed by iteratively subdividing an equilateral triangle's sides into smaller equilateral triangles.
-This program provides a simple and customizable way to draw both versoins of it.
+This program provides a simple and customizable way to draw both verisons of it.

 The AntiSnowflake is obtained by rotating -τ/6 radians instead of τ/6 (easily visible in the code).